Updated on June 3rd, 2020 by Bob Ciura

 Russell 2000 Performance

-The Russell 2000 ETF (IWM) generated negative total returns of -3.1% in January 2020.
-IWM underperformed the S&P 500’s (SPY) returns of -.04% in January 2020.
-This means small-cap securities in general underperformed their large-cap counterparts for the month.
+The Russell 2000 ETF (IWM) generated positive total returns of 11.0% in May 2020.
+IWM outperformed the S&P 500’s (SPY) returns of 7.6% last month.
+This means small-cap securities in general outperformed their large-cap counterparts for the month.

 And while the long-term evidence points towards small-cap stocks outperforming over the long run, that has not been the case over the last decade when comparing IWM to SPY.
-The image below shows the total returns of both over the last 10 years, ending January 31st, 2020.
+The image below shows the total returns of both over the last 10 years.

-Over the time period above, the S&P 500 ETF generated total returns of 266%, versus 208% total returns for the Russell 2000 ETF.
-This is a counter-intuitive finding, as we expect small-cap stocks to outperform large-caps in a bull market.
+Over the 10-year time period above, the S&P 500 ETF generated total returns of 13.0% per year, versus 9.2% total returns for the Russell 2000 ETF.
+This is a counter-intuitive finding, as many investors would expect small-cap stocks to outperform large-caps in a bull market.

 Final Thoughts & Further Reading